Mechanical Keyboard Guide

 Mechanical Keyboards: 30-Minute Quickstart

-Mechanical keyboards can be a hobby, but they don’t have to be.
-You can treat your first board as a tool upgrade: better feel, better durability, and a layout that matches how you actually work.
+Mechanical keyboards can be a hobby, but they do not have to be.
+Your first board can just be a better tool that fits how you work.

 Minute 1–5: What makes a mechanical keyboard different

-A mechanical keyboard has an individual switch under each key.
-That sounds small, but it changes everything: you get consistent feel, consistent actuation, and components you can often replace.
+A mechanical keyboard has one switch under each key.
+That changes the feel, the actuation, and the parts you can replace.

-The most important truth: switch type matters more than brand.
-If you get the switch feel right, you can be happy on a modest board.
+Switch type matters more than brand.
+If the feel is right, a modest board can still be a good board.

 How to decide in 30 seconds

-If you’re unsure, TKL or 75% is the safest first purchase.
+If you are unsure, TKL or 75% is the safest first choice.

 Minute 11–15: Switch feel (the part you can’t “spec sheet” your way out of)